 There are more than a billion people who live with disabilities in the world who have a spending power that exceeds six trillion dollars.
 Building a digital inclusion, accessible website widens your audience and increases potential customers.

 The number of consumers who have buying power but experience a decline in cognitive function is likely to increase as baby boomers reach the age of 60.
 The decline includes difficulty in decision-making and diminished working memory.
-Businesses need to be prepared to accommodate the group with websites that prioritize uncluttered, clean text pages as well as simple ordering and checkout flow on e-commerce sites.
+Businesses must be prepared to accommodate the group with websites prioritizing uncluttered, clean text pages and simple ordering and checkout flow on e-commerce sites.

 Getting Ahead of Increasing Regulations

-There are countries that have taken steps to regulate and enforce web accessibility, mostly within public accommodations.
+Some countries have taken steps to regulate and enforce web accessibility, primarily within public accommodations.
 More countries are starting to apply requirements on private sector websites of organizations and businesses.

-The European Union has a goal of making it easier to trade accessible services and products, such as mobile devices, computers, ATMs, and ticketing machines between member states by harmonizing the regulations and laws of these products.
+The European Union aims to make it easier to trade accessible services and products, such as mobile devices, computers, ATMs, and ticketing machines, between member states by harmonizing the regulations and laws of these products.

-Canada has an Accessibility for Ontarians with Disabilities Act that requires public and private sector organizations or non-profit organizations that have over 50 employees to have an accessible website.
+Canada has an Accessibility for Ontarians with Disabilities Act that requires public and private sector organizations or non-profit organizations with over 50 employees to have an accessible website.

 Norway took the regulations further by requiring all self-service machines, mobile applications, and websites to comply with universal design practices.
-The country has appointed the Norwegian Digitalization Agency to carry out random checks in its enforcement efforts.
+The country has appointed the Norwegian Digitalization Agency to conduct random checks in its enforcement efforts.

 Most conversations focus on Section 508 of the Rehabilitation Act and the Americans with Disabilities Act, Title III.
-Businesses must be aware that they are responsible for providing adequate services for those who are disabled users.
+Businesses must be aware that they are responsible for providing adequate services for disabled users.